-Use this option if the 3-D offset from the center of the IMU sensor center of navigation array to the GNSS antenna phase center is not precisely known, or not known at all.
+Use this option if the 3-D offset from the IMU sensor array center of navigation to the GNSS antenna phase center is not precisely known, or not known at all.
 The accuracy achieved with this option depends on the type of IMU used, but is normally better than 20 cm.